 A Brief History Of Our Production Switchers

 John Ross founded Ross Video in Canada in 1974.
 He sold an airplane he had just refurbished for just $3500 and also used his personal savings of $500 to start the company.
 The first switcher, the 16-4, was entirely designed and built in the basement of his house.
 From those very humble beginnings, Ross Video has grown to become an international business with almost 400 employees and offices around the world.
-Product lines have been expanded to include the widest range of production switchers available, the openGear® terminal equipment line, BlackStorm Video Servers, the OverDrive Production Control System, and the XPression Character Generator and Motion Graphics System.
+Product lines have been expanded to include the widest range of production switchers available, the openGear® signal processing line, BlackStorm Video Servers, the OverDrive Production Control System, and the XPression Character Generator and Motion Graphics System.

 The 10-4 was a marvel of compact analog engineering of its time.
 It may not sound impressive now, but to fit all of the electronics of a high quality 1 MLE switcher into a 2 RU chassis was unheard of in 1974.
 This was made possible by John Ross' deep understanding of video and analog design.
 As an interesting side note, 15 years later, this first switcher, serial number 1, was given back to Ross Video in perfect condition and working order.

 The 16-4 became a series of switchers which were so successful that the company began to grow rapidly.
 The 16-6 model was used exclusively by the CBC (International Broadcasting Centre) during the 1976 Montreal Olympics.